 Have you ever wondered if what you are posting is appropriate for LinkedIn?
-Did you know that some posts might actually harm your personal brand?
+Did you know some posts may actually harm your personal brand?

-If you are like most people, you probably use the other social networks such as Facebook, Instagram or Twitter far more frequently than you do LinkedIn.
-These networks are full of your friends, family and acquaintances and as such, most people post very informal things on them – things like what you did on the weekend, a funny pic of your pet or a picture of your last meal.
+If you are like most people, you probably use the other social networks, such as Facebook, Instagram or Twitter, far more frequently than you do LinkedIn.
+These networks are full of your friends, family and acquaintances, mostly posting very informal things, e.g., what they did on the weekend, a funny pic of their pet or a photo of their last meal.

-This actually works as a great filter when deciding what to post.
+This analogy works as a great test for deciding what to post.

-If the answer is no, then it is likely that this is something that could hurt your personal brand or credibility.
-Or at the very least, it won’t help, which is a waste of your time, and I am assuming you value your own time and don’t have time to waste.
+If the answer is no, this post could hurt your personal brand or credibility.
+Or, at the very least, it won’t help, which is a waste of your time, and I am assuming you value your time.

-Now some of you, depending on your industry and ideal clients, might even think this filter doesn’t apply to you, but a certain level of professionalism is expected in all situations on the platform.
+Some of you, depending on your industry and ideal clients, might even think this test doesn’t apply to you.
+But a certain level of professionalism is expected in all situations on the platform.

 To make it easier for you, regardless of your industry and ideal clients, I have identified four types of LinkedIn posts that can hurt your personal brand and four types that will help it.

-Rock Your Personal Brand: What Types of LinkedIn Posts Can Hurt You or Help You
+Rock Your Personal Brand: LinkedIn Posts That Can Hurt You and Help You

-Because these topics do polarize people, it can invoke the age-old “you are either with us or against us.”
-In these scenarios, if you fall on opposite sides of your clients or other professional relationships, this can hurt your ability to build relationships.
+Because these topics polarize people, they can invoke the age-old “you are either with us or against us” attitude.
+In these scenarios, if you disagree with your clients or other professionals on the platform, you can hurt your ability to build relationships.

-In most cases, it is better to avoid posting (or even commenting) on these types of posts altogether.
+In most cases, it is better to avoid posting, and even commenting on, these types of posts altogether.

-These are two topics that people feel incredibly passionate about.
-Just like with controversial topics, these types of posts tend to see people join one camp or another.
+These are two topics people feel incredibly passionate about.
+Just like with controversial topics, these types of posts tend to push people to join one camp or another.

-Your connections can take great offense if you believe differently than they do.
+Your connections can take great offense if they see your beliefs differ from theirs.

-While LinkedIn is the best platform for B2B, it is most effective when you use it as a platform to build relationships, rather than as a place to broadcast your sales material.
+While LinkedIn is the best platform for B2B companies, it is most effective when you use it as a platform to build relationships rather than as a place to broadcast your sales material.

-Focus on providing value and being the go-to resource for your ideal clients, so that when they need someone who does what you do, you are the first person that comes to mind.
+Focus on providing value and being the go-to resource for your ideal clients so that when they need someone who does what you do, you are the first person they think of.

 While you should be social, you can be social AND professional at the same time.

-There is no better way to create a conversation with your connections (helping you to stay top of mind) and increase engagement than to post on timely and relevant topics in the news that are relevant to your network.
+There is no better way to create a conversation with your connections and increase engagement than to post on timely, relevant to your network topics.

-While you want to avoid negative, non-business related topics, it can be good to post on topics that can inspire productive debate on critical issues in your industry or the business world.
+While you want to avoid negative, non-business-related topics, it can be good to post on topics that can inspire productive debates on critical issues in your industry or the business world.

-Both the content and how you present it should be thoughtful and inspire productive conversation rather than emotionally heated debates.
+Both the content and the way you present them should be thoughtful and inspiring productive conversations rather than emotionally-heated debates.

 You might be thinking, but you just said to keep it professional.
 And I did.

-It may be related to a cause you believe in, a philanthropic project, a personal lesson you learned or a story that is relatable to others.
+It may be related to a cause you believe in, a philanthropic project, a personal lesson you learned or a story others can relate to.

-Are there other types of posts which can hurt your personal brand which I haven’t mentioned?
-Have you ever posted something on LinkedIn that received negative backlash?
+Have I missed any other types of posts that can hurt your personal brand?
+Have you ever posted something on LinkedIn that received backlash?
 Let me know in the comments below.